Pearson-Advance/edx-platform/docs/decisions/0005-lti-provider-1.3-spec-support.rst

 LTI Provider Launch
 ~~~~~~~~~~~~~~~~~~~

-To start an LTI 1.1 launch, a POST request with the XBlock usage_id and
+To start an LTI 1.1 launch, a POST request with the XBlock's usage_id and
 course_id will be sent to the ``lti_launch`` view URL:

 .. code:: python